python/cpython/Doc/library/xmlrpclib.rst

 .. warning::

-   In the case of https URIS, :mod:`xmlrpclib` does not do any verification of the server's certificate.
+   In the case of https URIs, :mod:`xmlrpclib` does not do any verification of the server's certificate.